Showing posts with label ship. Show all posts

 Sunday, Feb 4, Travel to Slidell, La.

-Stopped at Jack's for breakfast gravy, sausage, and biscuit.
-We stopped at Murphy's in Petal, MS to fill up with gas.
+We stopped at Jack's for breakfast gravy, sausage, and biscuits and then at Murphy's in Petal, MS, to fill up with gas.

-We stopped at McDonald's for a couple of pies and to use the restroom.
+We stopped at McDonald's for some pies and used the restroom.

-We checked in at Hampton Inn by Hilton Slidell, LA, room 213, and then went to eat dinner at Texas Roadhouse.
-I ordered grilled chicken, and a baked sweet potato, with rolls.
-Hubby ordered Caesar salad, steak, and baked potato.
+We checked in at Hampton Inn by Hilton Slidell, LA, room 213, and then went to Texas Roadhouse for dinner.
+I ordered grilled chicken and a baked sweet potato with rolls, while Hubby ordered Caesar salad, steak, and baked potato.

-We returned to the hotel where we met a man unloaded his car.
+We returned to the hotel, where we met a man unloading his car.
 He asked us if we were cruising with Carnival.
 I think he saw the Carnival luggage tag on my carry-on baggage.
-He and his wife were from Birmingham, AL he said they had been cruising since the 90s.
+He and his wife were from Birmingham, AL. He said they had been cruising since the 90s.
 They had been on about 30 different cruises on different ships.
-We saw them leave the next morning.
+We saw them leave the following day.

 Monday, Feb 5, Travel to New Orleans